 Peter Phoenix (1958-62) was a versatile player who was the Latics leading scorer in 58-59 with 13 goals.
 Not bad for a wing-half!
 Recent information suggests that Peter has passed away.
 Any confirmation would be appreciated.

 Andy Ritchie (1987-95 & 1997-2001) affectionately known as ‘Stitch’ was a firm fan's favourite both as a player and later as a manager.
 He joined the Latics from Leeds in August 1987 after serving his apprenticeship at Manchester Utd. and then spending three years at Brighton.
 Although he missed eight matches in his first season he still managed to score 19 league goals and amassed 105 goals in 250 games for the Latics.
 Ritchie left the club in 1995 to join Scarborough but returned to Boundary Park a couple of years later and he took on the manager's position in 1998 before leaving the club in 2001.
 Andy went on to be Youth Academy Director at Leeds United and then manager at Barnsley.
-He is currently manager at Huddertfield Town.
+He is currently working as a TV pundit.

 Jack Rowley (1960-63 & 1968-69) was appointed manager of Oldham on August 2nd.
 1960 and the rejuvination of the Latics began.
 He brought in players of the calibre of Colquhoun, Williams, Greaves, Scott and Johnston.
 Remembered as one of the best forwards ever for Manchester United, Jack guided the Latics to promotion in 1962-63, which included the 11-0 hammering of Southport on Boxing Day when Bert Lister scored six goals.
 A crowd of 41,733 also saw the Latics play Liverpool in the ever to be remembered F.A. cup game in the 4th.
 Round in January.
 Jack died at the age of 79 in 1998.

 Joe Royle (1982-94) was surely Oldham's most successful manager, taking them to the F.A.
 Cup semi-finals and to their first ever appearance at Wembley in the L.C. final.
 When Joe resigned as Everton manager, he accepted the same post at Manchester City but was fired at the end of the 2000-01 season after City got relegated.
 He was also commentating on football matches for Channel Five and did reports on the opposition for England manager Glen Hoddle.
-Joe then went to manage Ipswich Town until he was fired.
+Joe then went to manage Ipswich Town until he was fired but he now coaches the under 21s team at Everton.

 Matthew Rush (1997-98) was an experienced, natural wide-player who was forced to retire through injury.
 His loss was a huge blow to Athletic as he looked to have a bright future in the game.
 Since his retirement, Matthew is concentrating on taking up a career as a Physical Education teacher.

 George Sievwright (1963-64) was signed for £500 from Dundee United and was a strong and forceful Scot who made the left-half spot his own in his short stay at Athletic.
 He made 37 appearances and scored 4 goals before moving on to Tranmere Rovers.
 He never made the first team at Tranmere and move on to Rochdale before ending his playing career at Macclesfield.
-He worked as a Manager with an electrical company before retiring and now lives in Huddersfield.
-He still coaches football for school kids.
+He worked as a Manager with an electrical company before retiring and coached football for school kids.
+He now lives in Marsden.

 Graeme Sharp (1991-97) joined Athletic as a pedigree striker and was made manager when Joe Royle left for Everton during the 1994-95 season.
 When he left the hot seat in 1997 he had a short spell in charge at Bangor City.
 Sharp now works for the local press and radio in Liverpool and enjoys his media work so much that he has no ambitions of returning to the competitive world of football management.